Pauline Baynes: Other artwork

+The illustrations of which Baynes was most proud were the almost six hundred that she created for Grant Uden's A Dictionary of Chivalry, on which she laboured for nearly two years.
+They won her the Chartered Institute of Library and Information Professionals' Kate Greenaway Medal for the best book illustrations of 1968.
+In 1972, Baynes achieved a runner-up's commendation in the Greenaway competition with her illustrations for Helen Piers's Snail and Caterpillar.
+Among the other books in her bibliography are works by Richard Adams, Hans Christian Andersen, Enid Blyton, Rumer Godden, Roger Lancelyn Green, Jacob and Wilhelm Grimm, Rudyard Kipling, George MacDonald, Mary Norton, her friends Iona and Peter Opie, Beatrix Potter, Arthur Ransome, Alison Uttley and Amabel Williams-Ellis.
+Several of her commissions were the result of the bond that she formed with Puffin Books' Kaye Webb.
+Baynes contributed artwork to many magazines, including Holly Leaves, Lilliput, Puffin Post, The Sphere, The Tatler and The Illustrated London News; she had been introduced to The Illustrated London News by another of its artists, her friend and mentor Ernest Shepard.
+Stationery companies commissioned her to design Christmas cards – some of which are still reproduced decades after she painted them – and Huntley and Palmers employed her to advertise their biscuits.
+The Church of the Good Shepherd in her home village of Dockenfield has a pair of Baynes's stained glass windows.
+For the Plymouth Congregational Church in Minneapolis, Baynes designed the world's largest pieces of crewel embroidery.

+As author

 In Baynes's later years commissions could be hard to come by - there were days when fan mail and a rejection letter would arrive in the same post.
 Baynes used her fallow periods to put together some books of her own.
 Several came from her delight in animals – The Elephant's Ball (based on a nineteenth-century narrative poem), How Dog Began (a Kiplingesque fable dedicated to eleven of her own pets) and Questionable Creatures (a pseudo-mediaeval, cryptozoological fantasia that only found an American publisher when Baynes agreed to paint out a mermaid's breasts).
 But most of Baynes's books were the fruit of her abiding interest in religion.
 Good King Wenceslas celebrated the famous Christmas carol; The Song of the Three Holy Children illustrated an apocryphal passage from the Book of Daniel; Noah and the Ark and In the Beginning were drawn from the Book of Genesis; Thanks Be to God was an international anthology of prayers; How excellent is thy name! illustrated Psalm 8; and I Believe illustrated the Nicene Creed.